 What Is Camera Shutter

 A camera’s shutter refers to a curtain in front of the image sensor that opens and closes every time you take a shot.
 The exact mechanism of the shutter can vary depending on what type of camera you have.
 Let us take a DSLR camera as an example.
 They have a mirror in front of the shutter through which you see your picture in the viewfinder.
 When you take the shot, this mirror lifts up and the shutter curtain moves down to expose the image sensor.
-See example below.
+See the example below.

 How to Measure Shutter Speeds